This blog post contains affiliate links. This doesn’t affect the price that you pay, but I will receive a small commission based on my recommendation.

-Scraping gets rid of a lot of the paint, but wire/steel wool and wire brushes help to get those extra little bits off.
+Scraping gets rid of a lot of the paint, but wire/steel wool and wire brushes (click here for the product I used) help to get those extra little bits off.
 I would often scrape an area, then wire brush it and alternate.
 Once I felt that I had finished with a section I would go over it with wire/steel wool.
 It is just a case of seeing how well the paint is coming off and using each of those tools.

 There we have it – how I a restored a cast iron fireplace!
 It really was a labour of love but I was right that it would be worth it in the end.
 I had to keep that end result in my head whilst scraping away at the paint!
 I love this view in our bedroom now and there is such a lovely feeling in knowing that you have restored an original feature to its former glory and created an area of your home that you can look at and feel happy with.

 If you have any questions about the process or products that I’ve used then please comment below, contact me here or via instagram @houseofspolland Videos of the process can be found there.
-This post is not in affliction with or sponsored by any of the products I have mentioned – I have included the links to help connect you with the products.
-Plus would you really know what a ‘shave hook’ is if I didn’t link it?!
+I’ve tried to include links here to all the products used.

 Let me know if you take on a project like this yourself – I love before and after pictures!